airbytehq/airbyte/docs/managing-airbyte/connector-updates.md

 ### Review the Changelog:
 Before applying any update, carefully review the changelog to understand the changes and their potential impact on your existing connections.

-### Test in a Staging Environment (if possible):
-If you have a staging environment, it's always a good practice to test connector updates there before applying them to your production instance.

 ### Plan for Major Updates:
 Major updates may require you to adjust connection settings or even make changes to your data pipelines.
 Be sure to allocate time and resources for this.

 :::info